 - Partial payment of the graduate student health insurance fee per semester.

 - The department may, at its discretion, also provide the fellow with assistantship support up to 50%.

 Students must be nominated by their departments, and each department is limited to one nomination.
-For incoming student applications, departments should submit the materials below as instructed.
+For incoming student applications, departments should submit the materials below as instructed, including a copy of the department's letter offering admission.
 For current student applications, applicants and their letter writers should each submit their respective materials to the department's contact person (check with the Director of Graduate Studies to identify the appropriate contact person).

 The department must scan materials into a single pdf file, and the file should be named as follows: LastName, FirstName - DeptAbbreviation - Diffenbaugh2019 (for example: Smith, John - Anth - Diffenbaugh2019).
 The pdf should then be uploaded to this online Box folder.
 The pdf should contain the following documents, arranged in the following order:

 - Nomination Form, as completed by the nominating official (either the Department Head or the Director of Graduate Studies).
 Regarding the Nomination Statement on the second page of the form, the nominating official should keep in mind that the Diffenbaugh review panel is multidisciplinary and may consist of representatives from the sciences, humanities, engineering, social sciences, fine arts, or professional programs.
 Panelists will rely on the Nomination Statement to explain what counts for intellectual merit and academic achievement within the nominee's discipline, and they will use the statement as a key resource in their attempt to compare that nominee with other nominees from across campus.
 It is therefore best to explain, in detail, why the department wishes to nominate this student, and it is best to use concrete, quantified measures whenever possible to characterize the nominee’s accomplishments.
 Also, if there are any oddities or weaknesses in the applicant’s record, it’s best to address those directly.